William Ritchie Sorley: Life and career

 William Ritchie Sorley was born in Selkirk, Scotland, the son of Anna Ritchie and William Sorley, a Free Church of Scotland minister.
 He was educated first at the University of Edinburgh, where he took a degree in philosophy and mathematics.
 This was followed by New College, Edinburgh where he studied theology with the intention of training for the church.
 He gave this up, and after winning the Shaw Fellowship he spent a year at Trinity College, Cambridge where he took Part II of the Moral Sciences Tripos.
 He subsequently spent several years at Cambridge where he was lecturer and in 1883 he was elected a Fellow at Trinity.

 In 1886, he was appointed to a post at University College London.
 After two years he was appointed to a professorship at University College Cardiff, succeeding Andrew Seth as Professor of Logic and Philosophy.

 In 1894 he was appointed Regius Professor of Moral Philosophy at the University of Aberdeen, and finally in 1900 he succeeded Henry Sidgwick in the Knightbridge Professorship at the University of Cambridge.
 He held this post until his retirement in 1933.
 He received the honorary degree Legum Doctor (LLD) from the University of Edinburgh in March 1900, and was made a Fellow of the British Academy in 1905.

 Sorley's main philosophical interest was the place of moral values in the constitution of the universe.
-He thought that moral values are objective- a view he explains in his Gifford lectures and in his earlv work on the ethics of naturalism.
+He thought that moral values are objective, a view he explains in his Gifford lectures and in his early work on the ethics of naturalism.
 What is morally good is what we are morally bound to pursue within our ability to do so.
 If it does not lie within our power to act in a certain way, then we are not bound to pursue it and it cannot be a moral value.